Launching a Colorado Startup

 In addition to building a website, you will also likely need a social media presence to establish your brand identity and grow your startup in Colorado.
 Social media provides a way to reach, connect, and engage with customers and potential clients.

 The most popular social media platforms include Facebook, YouTube, Instagram, TikTok, Snapchat, Twitter, LinkedIn, and Pinterest.
 However, additional platforms such as Yelp, Reddit, and Quora all have large followings of niche users.
 The social media platforms and strategy you choose to establish your startup will depend on the nature of your product or service and your target consumers.

-To learn more about establishing your Colorado startup’s presence on social media, feel free to read our Social Media Guide for Small Businesses.
+To learn more about establishing your Colorado startup’s presence on social media, feel free to read our guide, How to Improve Your Startup's Social Media Strategy.

 Distribute Press Releases

 A press release is an official statement by your company written by you and distributed to the press to provide public knowledge and promote your Colorado business and brand.

 A company is only as strong as its team.
 Building a team that is passionate about what your company does, skilled at their jobs, and trustworthy is vital to the success of your startup in Colorado.

 To begin, startups typically need to fill the following roles:

 - Chief Executive Officer (CEO)